top of page

 She need only wait until morning.

-He found himself reaching, a hand to his chest, a hand he had never had before, and found no holes.
+He found himself reaching, a hand to his chest—a hand he had never had before—and found no holes!
 No keys.
 No curve of wood.

 “I am the boy,” said the flute.
-“I am inside his body.
+“I am inside his body!
 My wish has been answered.
 Oh—bless the wind.
 Bless the blue teacup!”

-Without another moment, he ran into the parlor.
+At once he ran into the parlor.

 “Father Flute!” he cried.
 But Father Flute was still as stone.
 Neither spoke.